ds5110/Facial-Landmarks-Exploration/docs/feature_selection.md

 Among all 68 landmarks of one face, we can see the most important features are mouth, eye, nose, jaw, and distances between them.
 And distances can get a good performance with fewer feature numbers than coordinates.
 Nearly no landmarks of cheeks are chosen among all methods.

+### Comparison with the previous project

+Compare with the previous project in which only Forward Feature Selection (FFS) was applied to Euclidean Distances, we extended the methods of feature selection to 6 methods and applied all these methods to both Euclidean Distances and Landmark Coordinates.

+Although FFS could be a method to get a really good performance result, its speed could become very slow when a big number of features are correlated.
+On the other hand, both `RFE` and `Lasso` could also perform relatively well and have a fast speed under such conditions.

+Regarding the selected features, the previous project got `dist_7_48`, `dist_33_42`, and `dist_21_22` as the three features that can have an accuracy score above 0.9.
+This is exactly the same as what we got using `FFS`.

+In addition, the previous project tested `boxratio` and `boxsize` as features, which were not involved in our project.
+The previous project also applied dimension reduction methods such as `PCA`.
+As our project time is limited, we focused on feature selection methods and chose not to include dimension reduction ones.

 # Issues may be resolved in future

 - If we set a higher correlation threshold, and features with high correlations would be dropped to a larger extent, will filter methods get a better performance?